DL185 Dileucine for Anti-Aging: Protecting the Muscle with Peptides

 Raza Bashir of MuscleTech and Shawn Wells of Ingenious Ingredients join the PricePlow Podcast for Episode #123 to discuss the new dileucine ingredient in Peptide 185!

-With its superior absorption and efficacy in promoting muscle protein synthesis, NNB Nutrition’s RAMPS dileucine (also sometimes labeled as DL185) could potentially revolutionize muscle preservation strategies, particularly in aging populations.
+With its superior absorption and efficacy in promoting muscle protein synthesis, NNB Nutrition’s DL-185 dileucine (temporarily sold as RAMPS) could potentially revolutionize muscle preservation strategies, particularly in aging populations.

 As research continues to explore its benefits, we anticipate that dileucine will become a key ingredient in the supplement industry’s amino acid and peptide offerings, providing a viable alternative to traditional amino acids like leucine.
 This innovative approach not only addresses the challenge of maintaining muscle mass, but also supports overall metabolic health, making it a valuable tool for those seeking to enhance their quality of life as they age.